Building Call for Code apps around traffic and weather technology

-First things first, if you haven’t already, accept the Call for Code challenge.
+First things first, if you haven’t already, accept the Call for Code challenge and join our community.

 In this fifth installment, I talk about leveraging traffic and weather technologies so that you can build them into your Call for Code solution.
 While both traffic and weather data can serve a useful purpose when analyzed, let’s break these into two different categories and talk about them individually.

 What can you do with weather data?
 Take a look at this blog post that details the weather feeds available from The Weather Company with easy-to-use APIs.
 For a limited time, these will be available to developers who are creating Call for Code applications.
 This is a big deal – these APIs have all kinds of excellent data, ranging from forecasts to severe weather and would be the essential resource as you’re building weather into your solution!